zamanuap/TestQues/README.md

 DB name test

-This project uses HTML, CSS, JavaScript and PHP and MySql database.
+This project uses HTML, CSS, JavaScript and PHP Laravel framework and MySql database.
 Features are
 1. Regular expression is used to format the postal code and phone number
 2. Pagination is created using JavaScript
-3. Database store accent data (e.g. Québec)
+3. Database store accent data (e.g. Québec)4.
+4. ORM is used